Exploring Sudan's forgotten pyramids

 Then you drive in your jeep between temple complexes, pyramids, ancient cities.

 I kept wondering: "Why build temples in the middle of the desert?
 You'd build them close to water?"
-But it's because of the change in climate and the desertification -- a temple complex built right on the water 300 years ago is 5km from the Nile today.
+But it's because of the change in climate and the desertification -- a temple complex built right on the water 300 years ago is five kilometers from the Nile today.

 You can really explore, you can go right inside the pyramids.
 They're much smaller then the ones in Egypt.
 There aren't queues everywhere and it's in the middle of nowhere.
 That's what is quite exciting about it.
 The pyramid cemetery at Meroe is the largest, they're all black pyramids, dozens of them.
 We camped there.